CerebroFoundation/mcp-btc/README.md

 # MCP Bitcoin

-This is a play project
+This is a play project, please dont use this in production environment.